en-asitalov/ACTechTakeHomeProject/README.md

 # Build and Run
-To build and run the project on your Mac, you need to run 'pod install' command from your terminal
+To build and run the project on your Mac, you need to run 'pod install' command from your terminal.

+# Login
+Paste 'user1' or 'user2', 'user3', 'user4' in username field.
+Type in any password.

 # VIPER templates